Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \section{Algorithms}

-In this section we will begin with the important technical building blocks in tracking and mapping, and then move into more complex methods that manage deformation.
-First, feature detection, description, and matching in MCV will be reviewed in Section~\ref{sec:features}.
-Then, mosaicking, in which features are used to fuse images into panoramas is covered in Section~\ref{sec:mosaicking} In Section~\ref{sec:depthmapping} we cover depth mapping which calculates the 3D position of 2D image pixels.
-Then, we will summarize surgical tissue tracking which looks to track points in the surgical scene in Section~\ref{sec:tissuetracking} (for using a map as well, see SLAM).
-After which, in Section~\ref{sec:sfm} we will explain rigid and nonrigid (NR) Structure from Motion (SfM), and Shape-from-* methods that estimate shape using a model or a set of points.
-Finally, in Section~\ref{sec:slam} we will cover rigid and nonrigid (NR) Simultaneous Localization and Mapping (SLAM) which aims to create a real-time map from a video of the surgical environment.
-In the SLAM section, we will also include related methods that address the mapping problem without a localization focus.
-See Fig.~\ref{fig:flowchart} for an illustration of how all these methods depend on one another.
+In this section we begin with the important technical building blocks in tracking and mapping, and then move into more complex methods that manage deformation.
+First, we detail references for metrics commonly used in the field in Section~\ref{sec:metrics}, summarized in Table~\ref{tab:metrics}.
+Each following subsection includes a bolded paragraph, (\metrics{}), denoting the specific metrics used for each method described.
+Then, to review the methods, feature detection, description, and matching in MCV are covered in Section~\ref{sec:features}.
+Following this, mosaicking, in which features are used to fuse images into panoramas is covered in Section~\ref{sec:mosaicking}.
+In Section~\ref{sec:depthmapping}, we cover depth mapping which calculates the 3D position of 2D image pixels.
+Then, we summarize surgical tissue tracking, which looks to track points in the surgical scene, in Section~\ref{sec:tissuetracking}.
+For tracking while using a map as well, see the later section on SLAM.
+After which, in Section~\ref{sec:sfm} we explain rigid and nonrigid (NR) Structure from Motion (SfM), and Shape-from-* methods that estimate shape using a model or a set of points.
+Finally, in Section~\ref{sec:slam} we cover rigid and nonrigid (NR) SLAM which aim to create a real-time map from a video of the surgical environment.
+In the SLAM section, we also include related methods that address the mapping problem without a localization focus.
+We note that for select methods that can perform 3D tracking and deformation we include small summaries of takeaways in Table~\ref{tab:proscons}.
+Citations that are in this table are denoted with a (\discussed{}) alongside their mention in the text.